dotnet/docs/docs/csharp/language-reference/keywords/init.md

 :::code language="csharp" source="snippets/InitExample2.cs":::

-The following example shows the distinction between a `private set`, readonly and `init` properties.
-Both the private set version and the readonly version require callers to use the added constructor to set the name property.
+The following example shows the distinction between a `private set`, read only, and `init` properties.
+Both the private set version and the read only version require callers to use the added constructor to set the name property.
 The `private set` version allows a person to change their name after the instance is constructed.
 The `init` version doesn't require a constructor.
 Callers can initialize the properties using an object initializer:

 :::code language="csharp" source="snippets/InitExample4.cs" id="SnippetClassDefinitions":::